Like a cake with no frosting or an ice cream sundae without a cherry on top, a timber frame cannot become a real home without interior designing.

-Timber Frames are designed to take advantage of natural lighting from the sun, but in the evening the spaces can become quite dark.
-When designing your home, it is important to wash the frame with accent lighting, which is typically done by installing up-lighting.
-Additionally, lamps at the floor level, hanging lanterns, and table top lights will create mood lighting.
-Remember to install lighting to showcase your most prized pieces to help put focus on the items.
+Even though timber frames are designed to take advantage of natural lighting from the sun, in the evening the spaces can become quite dark.
+When designing your home, it is important to wash (softly light up) the frame with accent lighting; this is typically done by installing up-lighting.
+Additionally, mood lighting can be created using light fixtures such as floor lamps, hanging lanterns, and tabletop lights.

 The Personal Touch

-Everyone who visits wants a tour of your home, but what they really want to see is you.
+Every first-time visitor will want a tour of your home, but what they really want to see is you.
 It’s important to use this opportunity to put a little of yourself into the home design.
-Do you have an important piece of art that has been passed down through generations in your family?
-A favorite view from your property?
-Planning to have animals on your farm that you need to keep an eye on?
+Do you have an important piece of art that has been passed down in your family?
+What is your favorite view from your property?

-Your regional project manager will ask you questions like these to make sure that we design the home to orient the spaces to what is most important to you.
-When you start to plan with our architect, we will send you a questionnaire to ensure that we discover all of the details of your dream before we get started.
+Your regional project manager will ask you similar questions to make sure that your home is oriented towards any and all focal points.
+As one of the first steps when you begin planning with our architect, we will send you a questionnaire to ensure that we discover every detail of your dream design.

 Think Global, Decorate Local

-Your new timber framed home shouldn’t just duplicate another residence.
+Your new timber frame home shouldn’t look like “just another timber frame home.”
 Let it shine with its own identity.
-Like any art form, the style of a home has specific elements that make the design what it is based on regional geography, historical time periods, and modern design trends.
-You can take pieces of these elements and incorporate them into the design of your dream home.
+Like any art form, the style of a home is heavily influenced by regional geography, historical time periods, and modern design trends.
+You can select which elements to incorporate into the unique design of your dream home.

-When you are planning the design of your home, it is important to understand that you can moderate a style of home to fit in the region that you choose.
-In other words, it is okay to build an Adirondack style home in the Berkshires with additional elements of a Great Camp style home.
+When designing your home, it is important to understand that you can modify any style of home to fit in the region that you choose.
+In other words, it is okay to build an Adirondack Cottage home in the Berkshires with additional elements of a Great Camp home.

-It’s nice to bring a little of the tranquility of the great outdoors inside with plants.
-They can add a dash of color or a breath of life to any surrounding.
-Be sure to go bold and sturdy.
-You want plants that add value but don’t take too much of your time, or demand daily attention.
+Bring the tranquility of the great outdoors inside your home with plants.
+They can add a dash of color and breathe life into any surrounding.
+When choosing your plants, be sure to go bold and sturdy.
+You want plants that add aesthetic value without demanding too much of your time.

-When you start to design your home, it is important for the architect to understand what important furniture is coming with you so that she can incorporate it into the overall design.
-Have an antique chest that will need to go in your master bedroom under a window?
-Our architect will need to know the size of this piece to make sure that she designs the window high enough from the ground.
+Some of your most important design decisions will revolve around furniture.
+Finding the right style and level of comfort without overwhelming your rooms is a tricky tightrope to navigate.
+When beginning the design process, it is important to tell the architect what sizable furniture you plan to bring so that she can incorporate it into the overall design.
+For example, if you have an antique chest that will need to go under a window, our architect will need to know the chest’s dimensions to make sure the window is high enough from the ground to accommodate it.

-And while timber homes can be the very best spots for friends and family to gather together, everyone needs a little space too.
-Be sure to select furniture works to bring everyone together naturally, but can also provide a cozy corner to which everyone can retreat.
+While timber frame homes can be the very best spots for friends and family to gather together, everyone needs a little personal space too.
+Be sure to select furniture works to bring everyone together naturally, but can also provide a cozy corner to which anyone can retreat.

-Did you know that Woodhouse creates furniture specific to your Timber Frame homes?
+Fun tip: Did you know that Woodhouse creates furniture custom-fitted to your timber frame home?
 Contact us to learn about our custom and pre-designed furniture.